• Skip to primary navigation

 Fill some podi in the container and tap the container over the towel.
 It will settle down the podi and you will be able to fill more in the same container.

 Store in a cool and dry place at room temperature for 4-5 months.
-You can also refrigerate it to increase its shelf life.
+You can also refrigerate it for up to 12 months and freeze it for up to 2 years.

 Close the lid of the container tightly every time you open it.
 Use a clean and dry spoon to take out the podi.